bztsrc/raspi3-tutorial/00_crosscompiler/README.md

 you have to solve that on your own.
 As I've said in the introduction I assume you know how to compile programs (including the compilation of the cross-compiler).

+**NOTE**: if you don't like gcc, thanks to @laroche, the tutorials are tested with Clang too.

 Build system
 ------------